MarcelNiedermeier/Quantunity/README.md

+### Random Quantum Circuits

+## Functionalities of QuantumSimulator

-### Overview: Available Quantum Gates
+### Available Quantum Gates

-For completeness, below we list all gates which are currently implemented with dedicated function calls.
+Below we list all gates which are currently implemented with dedicated function calls.
 The names and definitions follow the usual conventions for quantum gates.
 ```
 # Basic single-site gates
 hadamard!(qc, [...])